zuqq/switcheroo/README.md

 ## Example

 Switcheroo's configuration file resides at `~/.switcheroo.json` and adheres to a simple, JSON-based format.
-For example, here is a configuration file with a single entry that automatically switches to a US keyboard layout and no natural scrolling if a device with the name `"HHKB-Classic"` is connected:
+For example, here is a configuration file that instructs Switcheroo to switch to a US keyboard layout if `"HHKB-Classic"` is connected and to turn off natural scrolling if `"SteelSeries Rival 3"` is
+connected:

 ```json
 {